SJD16/Myo-ECN---Fix-for-Python-2.7-to-up-Compatibility/README.md

 # Myo-ECN---Fix-for-Python-2.7-to-up-Compatibility

-This repository contains a fix for the streaming.py example from the smetanadvorak/myo_ecn repository.
+This repository contains a fix for the streaming.py example from the smetanadvorak/myo_ecn repository: https://github.com/smetanadvorak/myo_ecn.
 The issue arises due to a deprecated syntax in newer versions of Python (2.7 and above) in the MultichannelPlot.py file.

 ##Issue Description
 The streaming.py script uses a MultichannelPlot class for visualizing EMG data from the MYO armband.
 However, the following line in MultichannelPlot.py causes an error in Python 2.7 and above: